Epi-interactive-Ltd/toro/README.md

 # maplibReGL

-Maplibre GL JS integration for R
+**maplibReGL** is a package that provides [Maplibre GL JS](https://maplibre.org/maplibre-gl-js/docs/) integration for R.

+To learn how to use the package:

+-

 Examples can be found in the `examples` directory.